StackPointCloud/tf_nks/README.md

 * Added GCE support
 * Allow SSH keys to be auto-generated through TF and imported as a keyset
 * Allow user specified organization rather than assume the default
-* Allow provider credentials to be imported as keysets
 * Further testing...